joehil/linotp/README.md

 ------------

 * LinOTP server should be setup and configured (instructions for doing this are beyond the scope of this README)
-* Download the linotp plugin to roundcube plugins directory.
+* Upload the linotp plugin to roundcube plugins directory.
 ```
 * Activate the plugin by adding it in roundcube config file (config/main.inc.php).
 ```